-A parallel computer contains a collection of processors connected in a certain configuration.
-Different machines choose different interconnection network topologies, different node processors, different address-space organizations and memory structures.
+A parallel computer is a connected configuration of processors and memories.
+The choice space available to a computer architect includes the network topology, the node processor, the address-space organization, and the memory structure.
 These choices are based on the parallel computation model, the current technology, and marketing decisions.